cmason3/cvproxy/README.md

 If the HTTP POST request succeeds and there are any changes then a Change Control will be created in CloudVision ready for you to review and approve.
 The `cv_change_control_name` attribute is optional and if not provided will use the AVD default.

-Successful HTTP responses will be JSON encoded and will always contain a `status` attribute, which will either be "ok" or "error" - if it is set to "error" then an `error` attribute will also be provided with details of why it failed.
+Successful HTTP responses will be JSON encoded and will always contain a `status` attribute, which will either be "ok" or "error".
+If it is set to "ok" then an optional `change_control` attribute will be included if a Change Control was generated.
+If it is set to "error" then an `error` attribute will also be provided with details of why it failed.

+The recommended deployment is to deploy HAProxy in front of CVProxy, as HAProxy is better equipped to deal with TLS termination and it also supports HTTP/2 and HTTP/3 transports.